 I am struggling right now.
-Like many of you, I have been speaking to my friends across our communities, many of whom are on the ground and understand the racial dynamics of things occurring in our community, our industry, and our nation.
-I am grateful that through your community impact work, specifically Get Comfortable, that I have these contacts, some of whom are dear friends, that I can call and ask questions and get advice.
+Like many of you, I have been speaking to my friends across our communities, many of whom are on the front lines and understand the racial dynamics of things occurring in our city, our industry, and our nation.
+I am grateful that it is through your community impact work, specifically Get Comfortable, that I have these contacts, some of whom are dear friends.
+And further, that I may call upon these leaders to ask questions and get advice.
 For the sake of clarity, I have spoken with the following community leaders:

-Through these conversations I have gotten a lot of incredible advice, but perhaps the most tangible and challenging advice came from one of my lifelong friends, Brandon Lacey.
-When I asked what he would expect from a company like Creature, and perhaps more importantly, what he would expect from me as a friend, his answer was quite simple, “You should be going beyond the point that you are comfortable.”
-I have been uncomfortable in the past to use phrases like “the black community,” when writing or speaking, but it is important to address that this letter has been sparked specifically by the systemic injustice that the black community continues to face.
+Through these conversations, I have gathered a lot of incredible insights, but perhaps the most tangible and challenging advice came from one of my lifelong friends, Brandon Lacey.
+When I asked what he would expect from a company like Creature, and perhaps more importantly, what he would expect from me as a friend, his answer was quite simple: “You should be going beyond the point that you are comfortable.”
+I have been uncomfortable in the past to use phrases like “the black community” when writing or speaking, but it is important to address that this letter has been sparked specifically by the systemic injustice that the black community continues to face.

 We must get uncomfortable.
 It makes total sense.
 To get our body stronger, we must push it beyond its comfort zone.
 To make our business grow, we must challenge it beyond its comfort zone.
 As a person, I need to be more uncomfortable.
 I need to be better at seeking to understand the inequity in our society and doing something to help.
 We must get uncomfortable before we can expect to see change in ourselves, or in Creature.